-The 11 Types of Horseback Riding Styles to Know About
+The 11 Types of Horseback Riding Styles

 This traditional riding style is an extreme form of riding.
 It is performed in competition and the rider and horse must perform a series of movements from memory.
 It is meant to develop the athletic ability of the horse and therefore produce the best riding horse possible.

 Dressage is regularly competed in the Olympics and has its own major events.
 Rider and horse are judged with a score out of 10.